KochiTusker/SBS/Session_Logs/Party A/KLog_2.md

 Guards will now be looking out for the party as they are suspects in the office ransacking.
 Also this news will spread to Serpent & Ember who will suspect them of being involved in

 </details>

-# Session 1

-## Events

-The session began with setting the scene at the Lantern's End Tavern in Saltmarket Wharf, on the Dockside of Porta Fortuna.
-The party had spent the evening at Lantern's End, for their own reasons.
-They did not know each other at this point and just so happened to be in the same place at the same time.
-After the last call at the Tavern was made and everyone started to leave, the party all walked back through the heavy fog.

-They heard the struggle of Edran Cale, screaming for help before being downed and slowly being dragged away.
-The party went over to investigate to find two Serpent & Ember men dragging Edran away.
-They initiated combat and Gil'Maris finished one of them off by hitting them in the face with a Ray of Frost.
-The man's face froze solid and cracked before falling apart.
-Halen finished the second man, goring him through the abdomen and slashing open his insides.

-Edran was revived by Thalwen, who casted a healing word on him.
-The level of healing was so strong that he immediately bolted up.
-He was shellshocked and took some calming down by the party after the combat.
-He was a dock clerk dealing with shipments going in and out of the harbour.
-He noticed one of the companies were moving shipments on a ship with no name with no destination and mismatching weights.
-He found out they were Serpent & Ember after asking around but this caught their attention.
-Edran said they were following him for weeks and he thought he was about to die.

-The party asked him to lead them to the docks.
-Edran took them to the docks and they found the ship.

-The session ended with them seeing a damaged crystal on deck and a sleeping guard dog.

-## Clues

-At the docks on board the Serpent & Ember ship, they found a lone crystal that was cracked and left on the deck

-The shortsword of one of the Serpent & Ember men killed had a snake coiled around the hilt.

-## Points to Note

-The party left the two bodies of the Serpent & Ember men in the alleyway where they killed them.